All purpose flour Flatbread Indian Kerala Vegetarian

 • Using a rolling pin, roll the dough and flatten it as thin as possible.

-• It’s little hard to flatten it as the dough will bounce back, apple some pressure while doing this.
+• It’s a little hard to flatten it as the dough will bounce back, apple some pressure while doing this.

 • Our goal is to flatten the dough as thin as possible.